MaximeBreaud/fireBase-liste-walckingDead/README.md

 # fireBaseQuest
 Html JS
-Learn of FireBase and run this worck with GoLive on visual studio.
+Learning of FireBase and run this work with GoLive on visual studio.